nick-bull/react-native-debug-address/README.md

 ## Description

+⚠️  Warning - only for Android.
+Please feel free to add a pull request for iOS

 Sets the debug host for a React Native app.
 This can be set using Ctrl/Cmd+M, selecting "Settings", then typing it into the "Debug server host & port for device" popup.

 This can get tedious if you find yourself continuously restarting an emulator with a server on the non-default port, especially if you're running multiple emulators